shaudi/MLBias/Case Studies/Surveys.md

 When investigating bias in ML, it is key to have a deep understanding of every stage of the data generation and modelling process – from when the input data for machine learning are initially created, to the outcomes, predictions, and allocations of the model itself.
 Here are a few potential sources of bias in our ML pipeline and our solutions to address these issues.

-## Potential Biaseses and Solutions
+## Potential biaseses and solutions

 - **Response bias**: The initial ML model used respondent-provided descriptions and product codes as its training set.
 Due to the burdensome nature of the product code lookup process and limitations in the product code search tool that Census offered, we found that respondents would systematically misclassify product codes they provided.
 Because the model is trained on respondent-provided data, this means it will inherit the same biases and misclassifications that respondents make.